Funding for former youth in care

 Youth Futures Education Fund

-The Youth Futures Education Fund provides funds to help with living expenses for students who were previously in government care and are attending a post-secondary institution on a provincial tuition waver.
+The Youth Futures Education Fund provides additional support with living expenses and other educational costs for students who were previously in government care and are attending a post-secondary institution on a tuition waver.

 Agreements with Youth Adults (AYA funding)

 The Agreements with Youth Adults (AYA) program can assist you if you have been in foster care or had a youth agreement.
-This program can provide assistance, with costs of things such as housing, child care, tuition, and health care while you go back to school, or if you are attending rehabilitation, vocational or approved life skills programs.
+This program can provide assistance with costs like housing, child care, tuition, and health care while you go back to school, or attend rehabilitation, vocational, or approved life skills programs.
 For more information visit Agreements with Young Adults.

 Aged Out brought to you by Former Youth in Care

-This online resource was created by and for youth that have been in care or are currently in care.
-This interactive website explores topics such as health and wellness, housing, and ID Needs.
+This online resource was created by and for youth who have been in care or are currently in care.
+This interactive website explores topics such as financial support, health and wellness, housing, and ID Needs.
 For more information visit Agedout.com.

 UBC Centennial Scholars Entrance Awards